 For HGS diversity is about respecting the differences of our individual patients, partners and staff, ensuring that all people that come into contact with us have access to the same high standards of behaviour and service.

 We will communicate with patients in the way that suits them wherever possible.
 We aim to provide information that is easy to understand and to communicate in an appropriate way.

 If you have a question about your information you can discuss this with the person providing your care.
 If you have any other concerns relating to this Privacy Notice, please contact: Liz Taylor, Director of Clinical Services.

 - By post: Hospice of the Good Shepherd, Gordon Lane, Backford, CH2 4DG

 If you are not happy with how HGS process your data, you have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues.

-The ICO helpline and live chat services are usually available between 9am and 4:30pm, Monday to Friday (excluding bank holidays).
+The ICO helpline and live chat services are usually available between 9:00am – 4:30pm, Monday to Friday (excluding public holidays).

 Changes to this Privacy Notice

 HGS may, in its sole discretion, amend this Privacy Notice at any time without direct notice to you.
 We suggest that to protect your interests you visit our website and check the Privacy Notice on a periodic basis.